Mentoring, JOBS, and Internships

-One-on-one mentoring provides you with access to a business or community leader who is able to meet on a regular basis to discuss career opportunities, provide access to a professional network, and give advice about life, work, and faith.
+One-on-one mentoring provides you with access to a mature leader who will discuss career opportunities, provide access to a professional network, and give advice about life, work, and faith.
 Having a mentor is a great way to live, learn, and grow in a myriad of ways and tap into experience and expertise that can help you with many of your future decisions and choices.
 Mentors willingly make themselves available to students in an open, candid, and caring way.

 Internships provide a way for you to gain access to a workplace experience and explore many facets of work in a low-stress engagement.
-Typically, interns go to their internship once or twice a week to shadow someone or work on small projects for a business, nonprofit, or ministry.
-Internships may be paid, but most often, they are voluntary and considered educational in nature.
+Typically, interns go once or twice a week to shadow someone or work on small projects for a business, nonprofit, or ministry.
+Internships may be paid, but most often, they are voluntary and considered educational.
 While work products and outcomes may benefit the employer, the primary benefit is your professional development.

 Your academic work at Oak Valley College always comes first.
-Therefore, to participate in mentoring or an internship, you must meet the following criteria:
+Therefore, to participate in mentoring, work, or an internship, you should meet the following criteria:

 - Internship - identify a regular schedule of availability that does not conflict with your work or academic schedule, typically, during regular work hours/days (e.g. Fridays, 8 am - 5 pm)

 - Mentoring - commit to provide monthly updates to your mentor via email to share your current successes, challenges, and aspirations